royw/orchestra/docs/source/example_use.rst

   task data like ``orchestraService.taskUtils.findPrerequisite($scope.taskAssignment, step_slug)``,
   which will get the taskAssignment for the previous step called ``step_slug``.

-And of course, please refer to `the news room workflow step interfaces <https://github.com/unlimitedlabs/orchestra/tree/stable/journalism_workflow/static/journalism_workflow>`_ as examples.
+And of course, please refer to `the newsroom workflow step interfaces <https://github.com/unlimitedlabs/orchestra/tree/stable/journalism_workflow/static/journalism_workflow>`_ as examples.

 The machine steps